autumnleaves123/info-2300-final-project/documents/design-plan.md

 * field 4: major - major of student
 * field 5: classyear - year member is graduating
 * field 6: year - year started signing (can write a formula for how many years of experience from this number)
+* field 7: description

 Table: learn
+* field 1: id - primary key
-* field 1: sign - word being signed
+* field 2: sign - word being signed
-* field 2: background - blurb providing background for sign
+* field 3: background - blurb providing background for sign
-* field 3: image - file path of image showing this sign
+* field 4: image - file path of image showing this sign

 ### Database Queries